-Chile’s diverse landscapes are made up of fiery volcanoes, salt deserts, idyllic beaches and dense forests, gargantuan valleys and majestic vineyards, cobalt glacial lakes and snow-capped mountains.
-The country’s geographical extremes means that diversity can be found in the hospitality of its people and its food and drink - from empanadas to king crab, tropical fruits to excellent wines.
+Our Chile tours take you to a land of extremes.
+This South American country's diverse landscapes are made up of fiery volcanoes and salt deserts, idyllic beaches and dense forests, gargantuan valleys and majestic vineyards, cobalt glacial lakes and snow-capped mountains.
+Chile's geographical extremes mean that diversity can be found in the hospitality of its people and its food and drink - from empanadas to king crab, tropical fruits to excellent wines.

-We’ll explore Santiago, Chile’s vibrant and culture-led capital, and take in views of the magnificent Andes, as well as its coastal town of Viña del Mar.
-We’ll sail across serene lakes and marvel at the wildlife including Magellenic penguins.
-Titan’s Chile holidays will show give you a taste of the country’s most spectacular highlights.View all holidays to Chile
+On our Chile escorted tours (which form part of our longer 'Grand Tour of South America'), we’ll explore Santiago, the vibrant and culture-led capital, take in views of the magnificent Andes, and visit the coastal town of Viña del Mar.
+We’ll sail across serene lakes and marvel at the wildlife including Magellanic penguins.
+Our Chile holidays will give you a taste of the country’s most spectacular highlights.View all holidays to Chile

 Tipping is customary for obtaining good service.
 For service in restaurants etc. 15% is usual .